Interview

 Milton Gore, Jr.

 Milton’s experience in graphic design and marketing spans nearly a decade.
-He began with a Public Relations Internship at the Southeastern Community Action Partnership, Inc. in 2015, followed by Graphic Designer roles with Law to the People, LLC and Peterkin Law Firm, PLLC in Red Springs, North Carolina, that same year.
-He also completed a Graphic Design Internship at the UNC Pembroke Office of Student Affairs.
-Academically, Milton earned his Associate of Arts in Fine Arts from Brunswick Community College in 2012, Bachelor of Fine Arts with a concentration in Digital Arts from UNC Pembroke in 2015, and his Master’s in Higher Education and Leadership from UNC Wilmington in 2021.
+Academically, Milton earned his A.A. in Fine Arts from Brunswick Community College in 2012, B.A. with a concentration in Digital Arts from UNC Pembroke in 2015, and Master’s in Higher Education and Leadership from UNC Wilmington in 2021.
 In his undergraduate studies, Milton joined SAAB National, Inc. Student African American Brotherhood, as the first president of the UNC Pembroke chapter.
 Today, he continues to work with SAAB’s CEO and Founder, Dr. Tyrone Bledsoe, as a SAAB Associate Consultant.
-As a creative professional, Milton specializes in graphic design, digital art, drawing, and branding for businesses and organizations.
-His approach to design is grounded in research and a deep understanding of organizational culture.
-What began as a childhood passion for art has developed into a purpose-driven career, culminating in the founding of MG Visual Studios.
-Guided by his faith in God, Milton approaches every aspect of his personal and professional journey with intention and integrity.

 In the digital space, Milton has explored surrealism, blending expression, nature, space, realism, and vibrant color to create emotionally resonant pieces.
 His notable series Golden Garden featuring Fittonia Albivenis, Sunflower, and Rose celebrates the beauty of Black women and the elegance of nature through vibrant, visual storytelling.
 Outside of his work, Milton. enjoys music, food, reading, and values spending time with his family.
-He remains active in the community through his involvement with organization such as Black Arts Alliance, SAAB National, Inc., and Omega Psi Phi Fraternity, Inc. Looking ahead, he is committed to expanding MG Visual Studios, further refining his artistic craft, and continuing to develop a rich digital art portfolio.
+He remains active in the community through his involvement with organization and boards such as Black Arts Alliance, SAAB National, Inc., Bellamy Mansion Museum, Wilmington Minority Chamber, and Omega Psi Phi Fraternity, Inc. Looking ahead, he is committed to expanding MG Visual Studios, further refining his artistic craft, and continuing to develop a rich digital art portfolio.
 He also looks forward to pursuing new entrepreneurial ventures that align with his passion for graphic design, digital art, and creative innovation.

 What inspires you?